Health and Productivity Management

 →Wellness Action 2025 will target specific actions that are easy to understand and implement, such as the participation rate in walking campaigns and the average number of steps taken.

-[Health investment]Carry out Walking Campaign [Indicator on the status of health investment measures]Raise participation rate in Walking Campaign [Indicator on the changes in employees’ awareness and behavior]Raise average footstep counts in Walking Campaign [Goal indicators on health]Improve performance when working in the office (absolute presentism) [Management issues we want to solve with our health and productivity management]Employees' health and safety Reforming corporate culture (overcoming walls and following through to the end) [Health investment]Main investments: explaining and responding to employees (about 2,200,000 yen) [Indicator on the status of health investment measures]Target for 2025: 80% Actual result in June 2023:85.4%[Indicator on the changes in employees’ awareness and behavior]Target for 2025: average step counts 5,000 Actual result in June 2023: Average footstep counts 5,688 [Goal indicators on health]Improvement of ratio of employees keeping an appropriate body weight (Health risk)Improve liveliness score (Wellness Action with excitement)
+![[Health investment]Carry out Walking Campaign [Indicator on the status of health investment measures]Raise participation rate in Walking Campaign [Indicator on the changes in employees’ awareness and behavior]Raise average footstep counts in Walking Campaign [Goal indicators on health]Improve performance when working in the office (absolute presentism) [Management issues we want to solve with our health and productivity management]Employees' health and safety Reforming corporate culture (overcoming walls and following through to the end) [Health investment]Main investments: explaining and responding to employees (about 2,200,000 yen) [Indicator on the status of health investment measures]Target for 2025: 80% Actual result in 2024:87.2%[Indicator on the changes in employees’ awareness and behavior]Target for 2025: average step counts 5,000 Actual result in 2024: Average footstep counts 5,233 [Goal indicators on health]Improvement of ratio of employees keeping an appropriate body weight (Health risk)Improve liveliness score (Wellness Action with excitement)](/sustainability/human_resources_infrastructure/portfolio/workplace_safety/images/index_fig_06.png)

 External Assessment